A New Kind of Journalism Education

 - Secondary Freelance Work.
 Specialized journalists become “go-to” reporters for media around the world that need such expertise.
 That means Fellows must learn to work for more than one freelance client at a time.
 We support Fellows as they pitch and file stories to other media around the world, including specialized media focused on a Fellow’s own discipline.

-- The Story Meeting.
+- The Bureau Meeting.
 Fellows meet as a group every week to review pitches and past experiences and career planning with their mentors.

 - Editing.
 Mentors edit the first drafts of every story a Fellow writes, before it’s filed to media clients.
 Editing is treated as a core learning experience.